 - Place the containers in a secure spot in your vehicle.
 To prevent the containers from falling over, put them in a cardboard box on the floor.

 - Drive to a drop-off location.
-SeQuential has over two dozen drop-off locations throughout Washington, Oregon, and California where you can bring your oil to be turned into sustainable biodiesel.
+SeQuential has over two dozen drop-off locations throughout Washington, Oregon, and California where you can bring your oil to be turned into renewable fuel.

 Should You Recycle Cooking Oil?